 Pelangi Nusantara: Meaning ‘Rainbow of the Archipelago’ aims to bring the traditions of Indonesia to Adelaide through dance.
 At Indofest they will be performing two dances The first is Tor Tor Dance, a Batak dance from North Sumatra, where dancers move in rhythm with energetic music, played using traditional Batak instruments. the second is the Kebyar Duduk Dance, a traditional dance of Bali that is inspired by fast-paced innovations in the Balinese Gamelan music which accompanies the performance.

-- Meet the new AIASA Committee for 2017
+- Welcome to the 2018 AIASA Committee

 - Indonesian language learning thriving in our schools